benludwig/benludwig.github.io/content/_design-work/rookery.md

   </div>

   <div class="skinny">
-    <p>While I was a designer at Torque, the building’s management company asked us to give The Rookery a modern update for a new renovation project.
-The design direction should be flexible enough to extend to different touchpoints — web, social and print.</p>
+    <p>While I was a Senior Designer at Torque, the building’s management company asked us to update The Rookery for a new renovation project.
+About every ten years, a portion of the building is either renovated or restored.
+This particular renovation included ultra-modern business suites.</p>
   </div>

   <div class="skinny">
-    <p>Considering the historical quality of the building, our challenge was to take something very ornate and make it modern.
-We wanted to respect the original craftsmanship and detail but give it a unique twist.</p>
+    <p>The challenge was to take something very ornate and make it modern.
+Given the historical significance of the building, we really wanted to do that tastefully.</p>
   </div>

   <div class="skinny">
     <video autoplay loop muted playsinline poster="https://res.cloudinary.com/benludwig/image/upload/f_auto,q_auto:best/v1564074205/rookery-1_txuf78.png">